Kalyani, West Bengal: Demographics

 As of 2011 Census of India, Kalyani has a population of 100,620.
 Males constitute 50.55% of the population and females 49%.
 Kalyani has an average literacy rate of 88.75%, higher than the national average of 69.5%: male literacy is 92.79%, and female literacy is 84.65%.
 In Kalyani, 7.55% of the population is under 6 years of age.
 The sex ratio of Kalyani is 978.
 As per 2001 Census, the average household size of Kalyani is approximately 4.61.
 Percentage of main workers out of total population is 29%.

+Languages

 Civic administration and utility services

 The town is within the Bongaon Lok Sabha Constituency and elects one member to the Lok Sabha (the Lower House of the Indian Parliament).
 The town area is covered by one assembly constituency, Kalyani that elects one member to the Vidhan Sabha, which is the West Bengal state legislative assembly.
 Kalyani town comes under the jurisdiction of the district police (which is a part of the state police); the Superintendent of Police oversees the town's security and matters pertaining to law and order.
 Kalyani is also the seat of the Subdivisional Court.

 Kalyani quickly registered itself as a self-sufficient township.
 Its gradual development continued as a notified area.
 In 1995, it was upgraded to a municipality.